 There is an opportunity to re-sit for the Core Qualifying Examination in those cases where students do not pass any or all sections.
-However, if a student's exam does not pass through Safe Assign, they will not have the opportunity to retake the exam.

 - Re-sitting for the Core Qualifying Exam will take place in August. - The same process as outlined above will used in the re-sitting of the Core Qualifying Exam. - Students will only need to address the sections of the Core Qualifying Exam that they did not successfully pass on their initial attempt. - Any student who fails a section of the Qualifying Exam for a second time will not be permitted to continue in the program.